 continue to be buried.

 Soon after came the Undertakers, who undertook this duty for the families at a

 take care of their dead.

 Over time, Undertakers become known as Morticians and Funeral Directors.
-In the
+In

 (see: Mortuary History)

-|Most grander homes of the 19th century
+|Most grander homes of the 19th

 century had a false, or "death door"

 to the outside without steps to remove

 a deceased family member.
-It was considered
+It was

 considered improper to remove a body

 through the door, the living crossed to

 enter, also, it was considered bad form

 to carry them out feet first.
 Later a

 grave was dug, in the family cemetery.

 | Funeral in the Home Parlor